maikel233/xhook_wowclassic_TBC/README.md

 World of warcraft TBC classic multihack supported patch: 2.5.2.41446

-I have just updated the offsets for 2.5.2.41446 however the object table is probably outdated i have no subscription in wow so incase you fix this by yourself Please commit code r offsets to keep the proj alive...
+I have just updated the offsets for 2.5.2.41446 however the object table is probably outdated i have no subscription in wow so incase you fix this by yourself Please commit code r offsets to keep the project alive...

 How to build:
 Open C++ Build DebugX64, Inject and press insert.